benoitchamot/VBA-StockAnalysis/README.md

 Sub CalculateMaxima (in file CalculateMaxima.vbs) corresponds to the first bonus.
 Sub RunAll (in file RunAll.vbs) corresponds to the second bonus and needs both the other files

 Sub Clear and ClearAll are not part of the assignments but are used to conveniently reset the Excel sheet.
-They are not provided in separate VBS files.
+They are provided in Clear.vbc.